 Click a toggle below to view our policies.

 - We require dogs to receive the following vaccinations: Rabies, Distemper, Hepatitis, Parainfluenza, Parvovirus, and Bordatella.
-These shots are more commonly referred to as DHLPPC.
+These shots are more commonly referred to as DHLPP.
 Bordatella must be boostered every six months if applied via intranasal and annually if given via injection.
 If at all possible, vaccines should be done at least 48 hours prior to boarding or daycare services.
-We are able to administer Bordatella as long as your dog has had the vaccine in the past and the previous administration was not more than 7 months ago.
+We are able to administer Bordatella as long as your dog has had the vaccine in the past and the previous administration was not more than seven months ago.
+The initial Bordatella vaccine must be administered by your veterinarian.

 - We accept puppies after they have received their second set of vaccines.
 Puppies over 4-1/2 months of age must also have received the rabies vaccine.
 We will accept geriatric dogs without health issues.